SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 Seafood, marine Creatures and Water supplies.
 Some Planets ban Such ShlP'

-ments from known “infection" sites.
+ments from known "infection" sites.

 than 90% of their body outside ofthe water.
 Should the creature's